BattletechModders/TisButAScratch/README.md

 ```

 `lifeSupportSupportsLifeTM` - bool, determines whether damage and/or destruction of life-support (as defined in `lifeSupportCustomID`) causes injuries/death when torso-mounted cockpit is being used.

-`hostileEnvironmentsEject` - bool, determines whether pilots with head-mounted cockpits are forced to eject when life suppport (as defined in `lifeSupportCustomID`) is destroyed in "hostile" biomes.

-`hostileEnvironments` - List<string>, list of biome DesignMask Ids for which ejection is forced when life support destroyed (e.g., `DesignMaskBiomeLunarVacuum`)

 `internalDmgInjuryLocs` - List<string>, internal damage must be in one of these ChassisLocations in order to inflict injuries from `enableInternalDmgInjuries`.
 If empty, all locations can inflict an injury.